deiss/camera/README.md

 ### Gameplay

 Using the mouse, you can look around you.
-The keys depend on the keyboard.
+To move, the keys depend on the keyboard.

 ##### AZERTY